 The advantages of MDF for manufactured furniture is that the material is perfectly dimensioned, has no knots, and machines fairly well.
 It can accept dowels easily, but doesn't hold screws or other mechanical fasteners as well as grained lumber.
 On the down side, MDF tends to dull blades rather quickly, cannot be routed well (particularly since it is typically veneered at the factory) and requires pilot holes to avoid splitting.
 It also is very susceptible to water damage.

-25% Flat Festive Discount !
+20% Flat Holi Sale !
 Free Shipping !
 No Extra GST

 Be Inspired from Rhythm & Dance.
-This Summer Indulge in the Extravaganza
+This Winter Indulge in the Extravaganza

 Sign up for exclusive updates, Design tours, Rewards, and More